-International applicants who attended and graduated from a college or university in another country are required to have their credentials evaluated by JD Credential Assembly Service (JD CAS) and apply as an incoming J.D. applicant.
+International applicants who attended and graduated from a college or university in another country are required to have their credentials evaluated by JD Credential Assembly Service (JD CAS) and apply as a first-year applicant.

 Note: Georgia State Law international applicants must satisfy all first-year applicant requirements.
 The college has no special grading standards for international students.
 Read below for additional requirements and policies that may apply.